mvazquezc/openshift-operators-first-look/docs/03-writing-your-very-first-operator.md

 9. Create a Python API HelloWorld definition

-    If you have modified types.go and added spec properties, you must update the cr.yaml file accordingly.
-In our example we added the following code to the existing yaml:
+    If you have modified `types.go` and added spec properties, you must update the `cr.yaml` file accordingly.
+In our example, we added the following code to the existing yaml:

     ~~~yaml
     spec: